 People with disability who need support in their everyday life may be eligible for the National Disability Insurance Scheme (NDIS).
 When accessing the NDIS, the National Disability Insurance Agency (NDIA) will make decisions about whether a person can receive funding and how much funding they can have.

 Sometimes people with disability are denied access to the NDIS or are given a NDIS Plan which does not have what they need.
 If something like this happens, you may be able to appeal the decision.

 Appeals need to be made quickly and it may not be clear what you need to do, but don’t worry, we can help!

-At Equality Lawyers, we are very responsive and will be able to give you advice to decide what to do next.
-If you do need to appeal a decision, we can help you through that process.
+At Equality Lawyers, we are very responsive and will be able to give you advice to help you to decide what to do next.
+If you do need to appeal a decision, we can also help you through that process.
 Unlike other lawyers, we understand what disability support looks like and how important it is that people with disability and their supporters have a say in what those supports are.
-You won’t need to spend time and money explaining what the NDIS is, you just have to tell us what you need and how the NDIS has not given that you.
+You won’t need to spend time and money explaining to us what the NDIS is, you just have to tell us what you supports you need and how the NDIS has not given that you.

 Let us help you to get the support you need and contact us today.

 Social security law is complex but its important you know the process and seek help when you need it.

 We can provide advice and representation if you disagree with a Centrelink decision.
 Contact us today for more information.